Pest Control contractors in

 Licensing Requirements

 Hawaii requires Pest Control Operator License through Department of Agriculture.
-Must pass written exam covering pesticide application, safety, and Hawaii-specific regulations.
-Continuing education required every 3 years.
-Commercial applicator certification needed for structural pest control.
+Must pass written exam covering pesticide application, safety, and Hawaii-specific pests.
+Requires 20 hours continuing education every 3 years.
+Commercial applicators need additional certification for each pesticide category used.
+License renewal required every 3 years with fee of $50-100.

 Permit Requirements